 August 22, 1952

-On May 10, 1951, Ben-Gurion kicked off the first bond drive at New York’s Madison Square Garden in front of a crowd of 20,000 people.
-The event was followed by a coast to coast tour, which raised $52.6 million dollars in investments for the young state.
-These funds helped stabilize Israel’s economy in its early years.
+On May 10, 1951, Ben-Gurion kicked off the first bond drive at New York’s Madison Square Garden in front of 20,000 people.
+The event was followed by a coast-to-coast tour that sold $52.6 million in bonds.
+The money helped stabilize Israel’s economy.